jkaye2012/cppinecone/docs/metadata_query_api.md

 enough to encode any filter expression supported by Pinecone while also maintaining a level of simplicity that makes the API much easier to work with than it would be otherwise.

-From the grammar, we can see that the necessary rules are simpler than they appear.
+From the grammar, it's apparent that the necessary rules are simpler than they appear.
 The API supports only three types of
 operations:

 1. Binary predicates: `eq`, `ne`, `gt`, `gte`, `lt`, and `lte`